charmoller/ceros-ski/README.md

 ## Future Improvements

-  The following are future improvements I would like to make to the implementation:
+  The following are recommended future improvements:
   * Enhance the rhino chase algorithm.
-For example, make the rhino look like it's actually slowly turning or re-implement a more complex chase algorithm.
+Possible improvements could including making the rhino look like it's actually slowly turning and/or implementing a more complex chase algorithm.
-  * Mock the loading assets in unit tests so can implement more tests of the game and asset manager.
+  * Fix mock loading of the assets in unit tests so can implement more tests of the game and asset manager.
   * Either make the rhino go around obstacles or leave as now where the rhino goes through obstacles but implement animations that shows the obstacles being smashed.
-  * Provide a way to pause and resume the game
+  * Provide a way to pause and resume the game.
-  * Increase the difficulty the longer the skier skis (increase speed, increase obstacle frequency, etc.)
+  * Increase the difficulty the longer the skier skis.
-  * Implement additional unit tests and improve unit test coverage
+  * Implement additional unit tests and improve unit test coverage.
-  * Modularize unit tests and factor out common code for reuse eg. creating expected objects
+  * Modularize unit tests and factor out common code like the code to create expected objects.
-  * Refactor Score into it's own class so that it is more flexible if how the score is displayed changes
+  * Refactor Score into it's own class to decouple it from the Game class.